This post may contain affiliate links. For more information, please read my disclosure policy.

 So how do you keep track of everything you have, want, and need to memorize?

 There are almost as many ways of organizing your memory work as there are homeschools.
-Here’s a round-up of some of my favorite ways to add memory work to your homeschool.
+Here are a few of my favorite ways to add memory work to your homeschool.

 But no matter how you chose to complete memory work, it still comes down to repetition.

 Because repetition is the mother of memory work!